plains coreopsis

 - Is plains coreopsis good for the Colorado Front Range?

-- Yes. plains coreopsis is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, plains coreopsis is a well-suited perennial for Colorado's Front Range.

 - How big does plains coreopsis get?